griestopf/Fusee.Tutorial/Tutorial05/README.md

 ##Exercise

  - Toy around with the specular and diffuse components in the pixel shader.
+   - See what happens if we don't normalize the interpolated normal vector.
-Try displaying the specular component only.
+   - Try displaying the specular component only.
-   Let the user interactively change the shininess component with some keys and see what happens.
+   - Let the user interactively change the shininess component with some keys and see what happens.

  - Use the material properties `Specular.Intensity` and `Specular.Color` to reduce the highlights to the settings found in the material of the `.fus` file.